-School Day: Teachers 8:20-4:10 Office Personnel 8 / 2 hours including 30 minute lunch
+School Day: Teachers 8:20-4:10

 Bus schedules could alter sign in and sign out times.
-Any deviation from standard time for school start and end must be approved by the area superintendent.
+Any deviation from standard time for school start and end must be approved by the school assistant superintendent.

 Work Day/Professional Development Day: 8:00-3:30